Driving on licences from all other countries and students on a foreign licence

 Driving in NI as a student

 If you are a student holding a community licence you may drive cars and motorcycles in NI for as long as your licence remains valid.
-If you do not hold a licence you must have been studying here for at least six months prior to taking a driving test or applying for a full licence.

 If you are a student holding a non-community licence or an international driving permit you may drive here for up to 12 months.